On the breakdown of the Born-Oppenheimer approximation in LiH and LiD: Discussion and conclusions

-Earlier computational results on YH$_{6}$ superconductor and Cs-IV phase of hydrogen \cite{Harkonen-BreakdownOfTheBornOppenheimerApproximationInSolidHydrogenAndHydrogenRichSolids-Arxiv-2023} imply the failure of BO approximation in phases of matter that exist at high pressures.
-Here we show that the BO approximation can also fail in states of matter that exist at low pressures and that the mechanism of the breakdown is local position uncertainty of the nuclei.
-Another important aspect indicated by the results is that a significant BO breakdown can occur in elements other than hydrogen, lithium and deuterium in the present case.
-The lithium is around seven times more massive than hydrogen which suggests that there could be relevant beyond-BO effects in a number of different solids.
+Earlier computational results on YH$_{6}$ superconductor and Cs-IV phase of hydrogen with the polynomial approach \cite{Harkonen-BreakdownOfTheBornOppenheimerApproximationInSolidHydrogenAndHydrogenRichSolids-Arxiv-2023} imply the failure of the strict BO approximation in phases of matter that exist at high pressures.
+Here our results show that the strict BO approximation can also fail in states of matter that exist at low pressures, and that the dominant mechanism of the breakdown appears to be associated with the local position uncertainty of the nuclei.
+Another important aspect indicated by the results is that a significant beyond strict BO effects can occur in elements other than hydrogen, lithium and deuterium in the present case.
+The lithium is around seven times more massive than hydrogen which suggests that there could be relevant full BO effects in a number of different solids.
 For instance, carbon has less than twice the mass of lithium.

 To summarize.
-We report a significant breakdown of the BO approximation in LiH and LiD, which is verified by computing the ab-initio beyond-BO electron density with density functional methods.
-The results support the earlier experimental findings and recent computational findings in solid hydrogen and in YH$_{6}$ superconductor \cite{Harkonen-BreakdownOfTheBornOppenheimerApproximationInSolidHydrogenAndHydrogenRichSolids-Arxiv-2023}.
-Our recent findings highlight the importance of beyond-BO effects in solids, which are likely necessary to consider in order to enhance our understanding of materials such as various hydrides and solid hydrogen.
+We report a significant breakdown of the strict BO approximation in LiH and LiD, which is verified by computing the ab-initio full BO electron density with density functional methods.
+Our results partially explain the earlier experimental findings \cite{Vidal-EvidenceOnTheBreakdownOfTheBornOppenheimerApproximationInTheChargeDensityOfCrystalline7LiHD-1992} and support the earlier computational findings in solid hydrogen and in YH$_{6}$ superconductor \cite{Harkonen-BreakdownOfTheBornOppenheimerApproximationInSolidHydrogenAndHydrogenRichSolids-Arxiv-2023}.
+Our recent findings highlight the importance of effects beyond the strict BO in solids, which are likely necessary to consider in order to enhance our understanding of materials such as various hydrides and solid hydrogen.